Flickdm/tianocore-wiki.github.io/Hackathon-Build-Linux.md

 ### Ubuntu 16.04 Prebuilt Container

 We have already built an Ubuntu 16.04 container specifically for the workshops at OSFC 2018.
-Follow the instructions to install the [[Container for OSFC Workshops]].
+Follow the instructions to install the [Container for OSFC Workshops](Container-for-OSFC-Workshops.md).
 You **do not** have to follow the OVMF Walkthrough in the instructions.
 Once installed, you will need to add gcc-multilib to that image.
 The password is `password`:

 ```bash
 su root